The Impact of Generative Artificial Intelligence on Market Equilibrium: Evidence from a Natural Experiment: Introduction

-In conclusion, this paper makes the following contributions: \begin{itemize} \item This paper pioneers the estimation of the impact of generative AI, by exploiting an unexpected leak of a commercial generative AI as a novel natural experiment. \item This paper presents a counterintuitive finding that generative AI does not replace practitioners but instead contributes to industry prosperity, with significant societal implications for employment, legislation, and AI development. \item The natural experiment identified in this paper establishes a foundation for further research on the causal effects of generative AI—its effects on quality in product markets, on wages in labor markets, and beyond.
+In conclusion, this paper makes the following contributions: \begin{itemize} \item To the best of our knowledge, we pioneer the estimation of the impact of generative AI on market equilibrium, making scholarly contributions to the growing literature on the economics of (generative) AI. \item We provide promising empirical evidence that generative AI can promote market prosperity and explain the reason.
+We also provide valuable managerial insights for various stakeholders. \item Our identified natural experiment facilitates causal inference for future research on generative AI—its effects on customer satisfaction, on employment, and beyond.

 \end{itemize}